wader/rgen/README.markdown

 *  Read other .strings files then just Localizable.strings
 *  Detect class name collisions
 *  Support document paths somehow.
 Specify list of known paths etc
+*  Rebuild dependencies seams to be calculated before starting build so you might need to build twice to use updated resources files
 *  Xcode plugin?
 *  RGEN path as user setting for shared project files.
 Make sure rgen is in path or use .xcconfig files?